shenderson62/shenderson62.github.io/_pages/about.md

 ## **News**

 ### 2024
-- **June**: Joined Symbotic as a software engineer
+- **Summer**: Joined Symbotic as a software engineer
-- **May**: Completed a Master's in Computer Science from Georgia Tech, with a specialization in Machine Learning
+- **Spring**: Completed a Master's in Computer Science from Georgia Tech, with a specialization in Machine Learning
 - **Spring**: Appointed as a Head Graduate Teaching Assistant for CS3510: Design and Analysis of Algorithms at Georgia Tech

 ### 2023
 - **Fall**: Appointed as an Graduate Teaching Assistant for CS3510: Design and Analysis of Algorithms at Georgia Tech
 - **Summer**: Interned at Microsoft as a software engineer intern
-- **May**: Graduated with a B.S. in Computer Science from Georgia Tech
+- **Spring**: Graduated with a B.S. in Computer Science from Georgia Tech
 - **Spring**: Appointed as a Head Undergraduate Teaching Assistant for CS3510: Design and Analysis of Algorithms at Georgia Tech

 ### 2022